Current progress is shown below from the most recent meeting of the

-These DICOM supplements add new "chapters" to the standard and the grouped DICOM change proposals, called CPacks, contain minor tweaks or bug fixes.
+These DICOM supplements add new "chapters" to the standard and the grouped DICOM change proposals, called CPacks or voting packages contain minor tweaks or bug fixes.

 The new SOP Classes describe administration events, flows, pressure, timings, physio-chemical attributes and pharmacological attributes of the agent administration and consumables related to the administration.

-These SOP classes do not describe administration of radiopharmaceuticals, which is addressed by R-RDSR.
+These SOP classes do not describe administration of radiopharmaceuticals, addressed by R-RDSR.

 This Supplement extends the CT Image IOD and Enhanced CT Image IOD to support new types of images generated by Multi-energy (ME) CT scanners.

 It describes various ME imaging techniques.
-While different vendors apply different techniques to achieve Multi-energy images, there is large commonality in the generated diagnostic images.
+While different vendors apply different techniques to achieve ME Images, there is large commonality in the generated diagnostic images.
 It adapts existing attributes of the CT / Enhanced CT IOD to fit ME techniques.